onnx/onnx/docs/TestCoverage.md

 </details>

+### Pow
-### PowThere are 2 test cases, listed as following:
+There are 2 test cases, listed as following:
 <details>
 <summary>pow</summary>